sanskrit/raw_etexts_english/blogs/manasataramgini/2016-06-06_ovals-drops-tops-eights-pears-and-the-like.md

 +++
-title = "Ovals, drops, tops, eights, pears and thexa0like"
+title = "Ovals, drops, tops, eights, pears and the like"

 +++
 [Ovals, drops, tops, eights, pears and the